 Stovetop: Add the rest of the ingredients on top of the uncooked meatballs.
 Do NOT stir everything yet, or your meatballs will break apart.
 Be sure the liquid is coming up to the meatballs.

 Step 5: When the Instant Pot beeps that it is done, follow Instant Pot directions to release the pressure.
 DO NOT open the lid without doing this first!
-The flavors of this Instant Pot sweet and sour meatballs recipe are so good, and will be even better the next day!!
+The flavors of this Instant Pot sweet and sour meatball recipe are so good and will be even better the next day!!

 Make a batch of these Gluten Free Breadsticks or my Gluten Free Dinner Rolls to dip in the sauce!

-This unstuffed cabbage rolls recipe can easily be made stovetop as you can see in the directions above!!
+This unstuffed cabbage roll recipe can easily be made on the stovetop, as shown in the directions above!!
 If you are cooking on the stovetop, check periodically to see if you need to add more water.
 Simmer on low for 1-2 hours.
 (Technically, it is ready in an hour, but cooking it longer allows the flavors to really blend in.)

-You can definitely make this recipe low-fat by using ground turkey or ground chicken instead of beef.
-The flavor will turn out a bit different because you won't have the meat fat cooked into the sauce.
+You can make this recipe low-fat by using ground turkey or ground chicken instead of beef.
+The flavor will be slightly different because you won’t have the meat fat cooked into the sauce.

 The cabbage should be sliced thinly so it is easier to eat.